 The best time to visit Rose Hall Estate is at night when, over Halloween, special spooky night tours are on the agenda.
 On this candlelit tour, your guide will take you around the house, which is eerily illuminated in green, while characters from the past are waiting in the wings ready to scare you.
 After exploring the bedrooms, the living quarters and the dungeon, and coming into contact with a couple of Annie’s old husbands, you’ll venture into the grounds to seek out her grave – it’s not for the faint hearted.
-Thankfully, you can cool down with a horror-themed cocktail which is included as part of the package – you’ll need it.
+Thankfully, you can cool down with a horror-themed cocktail which is included as part of the package.

-After scaring yourself silly on the ghost tour, carry on the Halloween fun at Pier One restaurant in Montego Bay, which is a 15 minute drive from Rose Hall Estate.
+After getting scared on the ghost tour, you can carry on the Halloween fun at Pier One restaurant in Montego Bay, which is a 15-minute drive from Rose Hall Estate.
 This harbourside restaurant-come-nightclub usually puts on special Halloween parties with spooky additions to the menu and the décor, a live band and the chance to dress up.
 Past themes have included pumpkins, witches and Harry Potter.

 The adults-focussed Riu Reggae comes with a beachfront location and boats swim-up bars.